iefserge/moltenc.dev/index.markdown

 layout: home
 nav_order: 1
 ---
-# __rk__ -- yet another "systems" programming language
+# __Molten C__ -- yet another "systems" programming language

 ## Introduction

-__rk__ (pronounced /ärk/ like arc) is a modern low-level programming language based on C.
+__Molten C__ is a modern low-level programming language based on C.
-Unlike other similar languages, rk attempts to preserve as much C syntax, semantics and spirit as possible while making language more pleasant and easy to use.
+Unlike other similar languages, Molten C attempts to preserve as much C syntax, semantics and spirit as possible while making language more pleasant and easy to use.

 Probably the best way to introduce programming language is to show code examples: